balboni65/Duelkit/README.md

 ### Notes:
 - You can find a complete list of secret packs and their archetypes here: [List of Secret Packs](https://yugipedia.com/wiki/Secret_Pack)
+- Remember to swap the `Product` to `Master Duel` within YGOPRODeck's pack simulator

 ---